mohamed-azzam/Udacity-Starbuck-s-Capstone-Challenge/index.md

 ## Conclusion

-By using Logistic Regression algorithm with hyper-parameters `max_iter=100,penalty='l1', solver='liblinear'`  as classification for the offers if it will accept or reject i can achieve accuracy with 0.992
+At the beginning i understood the project overview and define the problem that i should solve it and it is about prediction if the customer will accept or reject the offer and then i got a good look about the datasets and his type and the features that i need it to build a good model and define problems in dataset that i should fix it and then make data visualization to get a deep look in datasets and then build a model by using Logistic Regression algorithm with hyper-parameters `max_iter=100,penalty='l1', solver='liblinear'`  as classification for the offers if it will accept or reject i can achieve accuracy with 0.992

+## Improvement

+For the predictive models, we were limited by the number of features we had for the customer.
+If more features were present we could find more optimal demographics and could aid in better classification results.